RoboticsClubatUCF/Robotics-Club-Website/README.md

     in all you should have a docker container running postgres running, and another terminal running the svelte server + client, everyting will update as you develop, or evaluate it

+## migrate db

+    this command will migrate all changes automatically npx prisma migrate dev --name RCCF

 # TODO

 add dashboard
     - add projects
     - pay dues